viadataio/eins-documentation/README.md

 ### Privacy by Design

 Privacy by design requires that user privacy is taken into account throughout the whole engineering process.
-Decentralised data storage enables Lemon users to store their data on their own devices, for both improved privacy as well as security.
+Decentralised data storage enables LEMON users to store their data on their own devices, for both improved privacy as well as security.

 ### Self Sovereign Identity